Kasam Tere Pyaar Ki: 20 years later

-Tanu has reincarnated as Tanuja (Sandy's niece) and lives in Amritsar with Sandy (her uncle).
-Sandy is still in guilt for killing Tannushree.
-On the other hand Rishi has lost his faith in love and is a tough person and Businessman.
+Tanuja lives with Sandy's family in Amritsar.
+Sandy is still in guilt for killing Tanu.
+Neha and Sandy are married and also have two daughters named Nidhi and Vidhi.
+On the other hand Rishi has lost his faith in love, hates women and is a tough person and Businessman.
 Ahana and Manpreet are married and they've two children named Smiley and Chintu.
 Yuvraj and Divya has a son Nakul.
-Neha and Sandy are married and also have two daughters named Vidhi and Nidhi.
-The Bedi family now hates Bani and her family members.
-Neha and Bani trick to send Nidhi, Vidhi and Tanuja to Mumbai.
+The Bedi family hates Bani and her family members.
+But Bani has not loose her greed for the Bedis' fortune yet.
+Neha and Bani trick to send Nidhi, Vidhi and Tanuja to the Bedi house.
 When Tanuja comes to Mumbai and she feels connected with the city.
 Tanuja's past life starts to haunt her.
-Tanuja, Vidhi and Nidhi are sheltered at Bedi House, as per Bani's trick.
-Tanuja tries to find a job and she gets a job in Rishi's company.
-Tanuja becomes his secretary.
+Tanuja, Nidhi and Vidhi are sheltered at Bedi House, as per Bani's trick.
+Tanuja tries to find a job and she gets one in Rishi's company as his secretary.
 Rishi starts to hate her, not knowing that she is his secretary.
-Vidhi and Nidhi are attracted to Nakul.
-Tanuja feels a special connection with Bedi house and family members.
-Rishi meets with Tanuja.
-On the day of Ganesh Chaturthi, a fire breaks out, and Tanuja's face gets burnt badly and Rishi gets hurt while saving her.
+Nidhi and Vidhi are on a mission to attract Nakul for the family's fortune.
+Tanuja feels a special connection with Bedi house and the family members.
+On the day of Ganesh Chaturthi, a fire breaks out at Bedi house, Rishi gets hurt and Tanuja's face gets burnt badly while saving him.